The Sacred Village

 -Clarissa Pinkola Estes (Women Who Run With Wolves)

 My name is Mark.
 A partner.
 A father.
-A medicine curandero.
+A Ceremonialist.
 And story-teller.
 I am also a lover of community and discovering the spirit within all things.

 This podcast grew out of a longing—one I think many of us carry—to return to a more sacred way of being.
 I’ve spent decades in the world of film and story, and nearly as long learning from Indigenous elders and spiritual teachers.
 Somewhere along the way, I began to understand that the real work isn’t out there—it’s within.
 In the internal village.

 In Shipibo, “jema” (pron: hema) means village—but it also refers to an internal structure, an inner energetic ecosystem that exists within each of us.
-In a way, we each carry the energetics of rivers and forests and sky within - including all plantswildlife of the earth and the birds and Angelic and Saintly Spirits of the sky (Carl Jung would call these archetypes).
+In a way, we each carry the energetics of rivers and forests and sky within - including all plants, the wildlife of the earth, the birds and the Angelic and Saintly Spirits of the sky (Carl Jung would call these archetypes).

 The Sacred Village is my attempt to offer what I’ve been given.
 It’s a space to reflect on our soul’s path, grief, healing, identity, creativity as expression and the great mystery of Creation.
 It’s a way to give thanks.
 To remember.
 To offer truth, as I know it, back into the vast and beautiful soup of consciousness as individuals and as a collective.